Frequently Asked Questions

 The day would be scheduled with students coming in and out to seek help and have questions answered.

 7. What support do families receive?

-Families at Idaho Future Ready Academy are provided with lots of support from professional high quality teachers and staff, access to learning resources and community events, as well as being reimbursed for$1000 each semester.
+Families at Idaho Future Ready Academy are provided with lots of support from professional high-quality teachers and staff, access to learning resources and community events, as well as being reimbursed $500 each semester.

 8. What grade levels will be included?

 9. What would the IEP and/or 504 process and support look like with the possibility of many students having special needs?

 Special needs would continue to be provided once students enrolled in the school.
 Possibilities of students coming in person for services.
 504 meetings would be set and made throughout the year.

 10. How are students supported?